 Prerequisites: 9 graduate credits and a previous course in statistics, or permission of instructor.
 The application of data analysis techniques in the environmental (applied ecology, environmental geology and chemistry) and biological (molecular biology, and toxicology) sciences.
-These include applied univariate and multivariate statistics as well as geostatistical and non-detect methods.
-Extensive use of different types of computer software for data analyses.
+These include applied univariate and multivariate statistics as well as geostatistinon-detect methods. cal and Extensive use of different types of computer software for data analyses.